melihkurtaran/game_update_broadcasting/README.md

 PROBLEM 2:

+This program is designed to process a large JSON file containing update events for multiple users.
+It utilizes multiple threads to efficiently read and parse the file, and updates global variables to store the latest update values for each user.

+The program makes use of the nlohmann::json library to parse and manipulate json objects, and the pthread library to create and manage multiple threads.

+Functionality:

+- The main function creates and launches multiple threads, each of which reads and processes a portion of the JSON file.
+The receiveUpdates function, which is called by each thread, reads and parses each line of the file and updates the global variables g_lastUpdateJSON, g_UserValue, and g_timeJSON with the latest update values for each user.

+- The g_lastUpdateJSON variable stores the latest update values for each user as a json object.
+The g_UserValue variable stores the update history for each user as a json object, with the keys being the timestamps of the updates and the values being the update values.
+The g_timeJSON variable stores the latest timestamp for each update value for each user, with the keys being a combination of the user name and the update value.

+- Access to the global variables is protected by a mutex, ensuring that updates to the variables are thread-safe.

+- Upon completion, the program prints the final values of the global variables to the console.

 To run the test case use command "./problem2 inputProblem2.txt".

 It will both print the results and create a pretty JSON file as a result named as "output.json".